-Witnesses say 'no warning' was given in London building blaze
+London tower block fire: Witnesses had 'no warning'

 Residents jumped from windows

-Numerous witnesses described seeing people trapped inside their apartments; banging on windows, shining lasers and lights or calling for help.
+Numerous witnesses also described seeing people trapped inside their apartments; banging on windows, shining lasers and lights or calling for help.

 Two women who watched the fire break out said they saw multiple people jump from the top floors of the tower to try to escape.